Offline Supervised Learning V.S. Online Direct Policy Optimization: A Comparative Study and A Unified Training Paradigm for Neural Network-Based Optimal Feedback Control: Experiments

 \textit{Can Pre-train and Fine-tune improve performance and robustness?} In all settings reported in Table~\ref{tab:varying_time} and Table~\ref{tab:exp_10_16}, fine-tuning improves the performance of supervised learning as desired, regardless of whether the dataset in supervised sampling is uniformly or adaptively sampled.
 Figure~\ref{fig:10_16_dis} plots the cumulative distribution functions of cost ratio when $\boldsymbol{x}_0 \in \mathcal{S}_{\text{quad}}$ and the measurement noise $\sigma=0$ or $0.25$.
 More experiments under different measurement noises are provided in \appref{\ref{app:results_sto}}, demonstrating similar improvements brought by fine-tuning on robustness.
 We highlight the fine-tuning time (see Table~\ref{tab:varying_time}, ~\ref{tab:exp_10_16} and \appref{\ref{app:training_time}}), which is only about a few minutes with significant improvements in both performance and robustness.
-Direct policy optimization costs several hours and achieves sub-optimal solutions when training from scratch, whilst fine-tuning can improve performance significantly within a few minutes based on a proper initialization.
-As shown in Table~\ref{tab:exp_10_16}, it first takes about 1 hour to pre-train and then 10 minutes to improve the performance significantly through fine-tuning 100 iterations, while the direct optimization requires about 7 hours to train from scratch.
+Direct policy optimization costs several hours and achieves sub-optimal solutions when training from scratch, whilst fine-tuning can improve performance significantly within a few minutes based on a proper initialization. {We stop the pre-training process upon observing little progress in the validation loss, followed by initiating the fine-tuning phase.} As shown in Table~\ref{tab:exp_10_16}, it first takes about 1 hour to pre-train and then 10 minutes to improve the performance significantly through fine-tuning 100 iterations, while the direct optimization requires about 7 hours to train from scratch.
 If we further fine-tune the controller to 1000 iterations, it will cost more than 1 hour yet improve less than before.
 Therefore, the results of the Pre-train and Fine-tune strategy we report are fine-tuned by 100 iterations, unless otherwise stated in Table~\ref{tab:exp_10_16}.

 We proceed with additional experiments to highlight the distinction between further training via supervised learning and fine-tuning via direct optimization.
 Using the same pre-trained model from the second line Table~\ref{tab:exp_10_16}, we conduct additional SL training for 1000 epochs and fine-tuning for 1000 iterations, respectively.
 Figure~\ref{fig:further_train} visually depicts the different loss behaviors observed during further training with different loss functions.
 Continuing with SL yields only marginal improvements in the direct loss (average of the total costs for the samples).
 Conversely, fine-tuning through direct optimization results in rapid improvements in the direct loss, while even having a litter adverse impact on the SL loss.
 This comparison shows that there can be two models which perform similarly on the SL loss but significantly different on the optimal control objective.
 In other words, for models that are reasonably close to the optimal control, the SL loss may not be an effective indicator of how the model solves the optimal control problem.
 Therefore, we emphasize the significance of fine-tuning when the improvements achieved through SL training are marginal and fail to substantially enhance the overall performance.